Renai Circulation: Cultural impact

 After the song's initial release, in 2010, "Renai Circulation" became popular among anime fans, inspiring cover dances with original choreography and song mash-ups on Niconico.
 Nadeko won first place in a Bakemonogatari character poll held by anime merchandise retailer Toranoana, with some voters citing "Renai Circulation" as the reason.
-In 2022, Hanazawa stated that the success of "Renai Circulation" led her to receiving more offers to perform character songs as well as a singing career.
-She also stated that the song has helped her "get to know [her] voice."

 In 2018, "Renai Circulation" went viral on TikTok in China.
 On December 18, 2019, Chinese electronics company Xiaomi posted a parody version of the song video on Bilibili about their Q3 financial report using processed voice clips from their CEO, Lei Jun.
 In 2021, "Renai Circulation" spread outside of Asia on TikTok as well through a 2012 English-language cover version by American singer Lizz Robinett.
 Robinett's version inspired cover dances on the app and became an Internet meme.
 Her version of the song also saw popularity with Japanese users who were unfamiliar with the song.
-"Renai Circulation" was described by Natalie as an example of a J-pop song finding a global audience.

-The song "Tokyo Mauve" by Polkadot Stingray was inspired by Hanazawa, with the composition resembling "Renai Circulation."
+"Renai Circulation" was described by Natalie as an example of a J-pop song finding a global audience.In 2022, Hanazawa stated that the success of "Renai Circulation" led her to receiving more offers to perform character songs as well as a singing career.
+She also stated that the song has helped her "get to know [her] voice."
+The song "Tokyo Mauve" by Polkadot Stingray was inspired by Hanazawa, and its composition resembles "Renai Circulation."
 In 2022, "Renai Circulation" was used as an ending theme song to the child-rearing program Sukusuku Ko Sodate on NHK Educational TV.

 Cover versions

-In 2010, Japanese singer Mai Kotone recorded a cover version for Anime Dance Best Gig, a compilation album featuring covers of popular anime songs.
-Kotone also performed the song during a concert celebrating her 24th birthday in 2014.
+In 2010, Japanese singer Mai Kotone recorded a cover version for Anime Dance Best Gig, a compilation album featuring covers of popular anime songs; she also performed the song during a concert celebrating her 24th birthday four years later.
 In 2012, American singer Lizz Robinett recorded an English-language cover, which later spread outside of Asia on TikTok.
 Robinett's version ranked no. 1 in the Billboard Japan TikTok Weekly Top 20 in the week of March 22, 2021.
 In 2013, Japanese singer Nagi Yanagi recorded a cover version as a first press bonus for her album Euaru.
 In 2020, a Chinese-language cover version was recorded and performed on the reality competition program Youth With You.
 In 2022, a cover version performed by Hotaru Shiragiku (voiced by Satomi Amano) became available as a playable song in the mobile game The Idolmaster Cinderella Girls: Starlight Stage.
 The Resonanz Children's Choir performed the song live with the Jakarta Concert Orchestra, during an Anime Symphony concert.
+In 2025, a cover version performed by Pastel Palettes became available as a playable song in the mobile game BanG Dream!
+Girls Band Party!.